chengchingwen/Transformers.jl/README.md

 Julia implementation of [transformer](https://arxiv.org/abs/1706.03762)-based models, with [Flux.jl](https://github.com/FluxML/Flux.jl).

-*notice: The current version is almost complete different from the 0.1.x version.
+*notice: The current version is almost completely different from the 0.1.x version.
 If you are using the old version, make sure to update the changes or stick to the old version.*

 # Installation